DawJu/StarWarsAPI/README.md

 This is a simple API that lets you do the basic CRUD operations using GraphQL.
-The attached database file contains sample data of some Star Wars characters.
+The attached database file contains sample data of some Star Wars characters and movies.
+The app has 3 models: Character, Movie and CharacterMovie (stores information of a character being in a movie).

 Main technologies used:
 - Python 3.12